Steve Pieczenik: Writing

 Pieczenik has made a number of ventures into fiction, as both an author and as a business partner of Tom Clancy.
 He co-authored the book Divide and Conquer.
 Pieczenik also received credit as co-creator for two of Tom Clancy’s best-selling novels Op-Center and Net Force.

 Pieczenik has been credited under the pseudonym Alexander Court for writing the novels Active Measures (2001), and Active Pursuit (2002).

 He has written two articles published in the American Intelligence Journal, a peer-reviewed journal issued by the National Military Intelligence Association.

 Pieczenik co-authored a paper with John Neustadt which appeared in the July 2008 issue of Molecular Nutrition & Food Research.

 Controversies

 In 1992, Pieczenik told Newsday that in his “professional opinion,” President George H. W. Bush was "clinically depressed".
 As a result of this statement, Pieczenik was brought up on ethics charges before the American Psychiatric Association and reprimanded.
 He then quit the APA.

 Claims made on InfoWars

-Pieczenik has appeared multiple times on InfoWars, the flagship radio program of Alex Jones, where he has made numerous false statements, including that the Sandy Hook Elementary School shooting was a false flag operation.
+Pieczenik has appeared multiple times on InfoWars, the flagship radio program of Alex Jones, where he has made numerous statements, including that the Sandy Hook Elementary School shooting was a false flag operation.
 He has also claimed that the September 11 attacks were conducted by CIA agents.

 After the 2020 United States presidential election, Pieczenik appeared on InfoWars claiming that the Trump administration had permitted the Democratic Party to engage in election fraud as a "sting operation" facilitated by a "QFS blockchain encryption code" on every ballot.